December 28, 2017

 These are words directly from our client’s mouths.
 I’d like to say that I’ve heard this just once, but it is a common complaint I hear from many of the athletes who first join the Coached programme or visit our lab for testing.

 Despite wanting to improve and putting in the effort, their hard work is not being reflected in the results they are getting and their waistline remains unchanged.

 Losing excess body fat is not the main focus when you join Coached but it is a by-product of following the training and nutritional advice in our programmes.

 In this post, I am going to talk about a common roadblock that I encounter regularly that is affecting people’s ability to lose weight through running.

 I will do my best to keep things simple but be warned, this post may be a little technical.

-The graph below is the result of fuel efficiency testing in our lab.
+The graph below is the result of fat burn testing in our lab.

 This test is essentially an x-ray for your metabolism where we’re looking at how you use your energy to determine whether you’re effectively able to generate energy from fat, or whether you’re reliant on sugar for the majority of your energy.

 In an optimal scenario, high levels of fat should be burned at low to moderate intensities with sugar joining the party to fuel high-intensity training and racing.